andreavisani/andreavisani/README.md

 ### Software Tools:
 Eclipse, Virtual Studio Code, MySQL Workbench, VMware Workstation Pro, XAMPP, SQL Server Management Studio 19, Umlet, Microsoft Office.

+## 🌱 Soft Skills:
+I excel as a team player and thrive when the entire team is aligned.
+I pride myself on precision, diving deep into issues to uncover their core.
+Punctuality is paramount to me, both in appointments and deadlines, all while upholding high standards of quality.

 ## 🎓 Studies: